Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Approach

-\textbf{Neural Sparsification Layer: $L_0$Drop.} The number of slots needed to represent a sequence varies among different sequences in the data.
-Thus, we consider an upper-bound over the number of required slots and prune the extra ones per input sequence.
-We accomplish this by using a neural sparsification layer called $L_0$Drop \cite{zhang2020sparsifying}.
-This will allow our model to dynamically decide on the number of required slots for every input sequence.
+\textbf{Neural Sparsification Layer: $L_0$Drop.} The number of units needed to represent a sequence varies among different sequences in the data.
+In contrast to the object discovery work where the data is generated synthetically and thereby, the number of objects in the scene is known beforehand, we do not make any assumptions about the number of units required.
+Therefore, we consider an upper-bound over the number of required units and prune the extra ones per input sequence.
+We accomplish this goal by using a neural sparsification layer called $L_0$Drop \citep{zhang-etal-2021-sparsifying}.
+It allows our model to dynamically decide on the number of required units for every input sequence.